bradleeharr/ChessAI/README.md

 Inspired by [Maia Chess](https://maiachess.com/).
 Objective to use deep learning to mimic personal chess styles, emphasizing capturing human decision-making in rapid games.

 ### 2 | Data
 Focused personal game datasets to ensure unique results.
-The dataset (~2,000 games) is optimized for an AMD Ryzen CPU without GPU acceleration.
+The dataset (~2,000 games) is small enough to run on a CPU without GPU acceleration.
-It comprises 1,633 Bullet, 165 Blitz, and 244 Rapid games.
-Emphasizing Bullet games captures impulsive decisions, providing a comprehensive play style view.
+It comprised 1,633 Bullet, 165 Blitz, and 244 Rapid games.

+In some ways, emphasizing Bullet games captures impulsive decisions, providing an edge into 'play style' view.
 All games were split into train, validation, and test sets (75-15-15).

 ### 3 | Methods
 **3.0 Board Features**: